Chavithra/degiro-connector/README.md

 * LastPrice
 * LastVolume

-You can use this library to retrieve update like this :
+You can use this library to retrieve updates like this :

     LastDate    LastTime    LastPrice LastVolume
     2020-11-13  22:00:00    119.26    4697040